dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 We should see a list of elements in the browser.

-This is our *hello world* example to see how the `async` works and what can we use it for.
+This is our *hello world* example to see how async works and how we can use it.

 ### Http
-Angular relies on RxJS in some of the internal features.
+Angular relies on RxJS for some of its internal features.
 One of the most well-known services is *Http*.
 In Angular 1.x, *Http* was a promise-based service.
-In Angular, it's based on observables.
+In Angular 2+, it's based on observables.
 This means that we can also make use of the `async` pipe here.
-Let's try to create a real-world example with service now.
+Let's try to create a real-world example with a service.
 We want to fetch a list of repos authored by Auth0 on GitHub:

 ```ts
 import { Injectable } from '@angular/core'